 - Scrutiny over business entanglements and ethics boundaries stemming from his prior companies and brand-driven promotion.

-- Hardline abortion posture (including opposition even in rape or incest cases) drew sustained backlash from reproductive-rights groups.
+- Hardline abortion posture, including opposition even in cases of rape or incest, drew sustained backlash from reproductive rights groups throughout his legislative career.

 Top Donors